icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [iTree](https://www.itreetools.org/) - Quantifies the benefits and values of trees around the world.
 Is based on peer-reviewed, USDA Forest Service Research.
 - [HAZUS](https://www.fema.gov/flood-maps/products-tools/hazus) - FEMA's Hazus Program provides standardized tools and data for estimating risk from earthquakes, floods, tsunamis, and hurricanes.
 Risk assessment resources and tools from the Hazus program are always freely available and transparently developed.
 - [IPCC Atlas](https://interactive-atlas.ipcc.ch/) - A novel tool for flexible spatial and temporal analyses of much of the observed and projected climate change information underpinning the Working Group I contribution to the Sixth Assessment Report, including regional synthesis for Climatic Impact-Drivers (CIDs).
+- [Temperate](https://icleiusa.org/temperate-adaptation-planner/) - This user-friendly tool was developed by Azavea in partnership with ICLEI USA, with the primary purpose of facilitating a data-informed adaptation planning process in small-to-midsize communities with little to no devoted resources to plan for climate change impacts.

 ## Educational and Informational Resources
 Collections of planning related literature, information aggregators, or similar resources.